See the lowest price listing I’ve found on Amazon:

 - It’s great for singles and couples because you can finally take advantage of sales, seasonal prices, and all the good deals on items packaged in bulk for large families.
 No more passing up great buys at Costco or Sam’s Club because you can divide up those large quantities and vacuum seal to prevent spoilage.

 - Marinate feature is great for busy cooks.
-If you forget to plan ahead you can still cook that flank steak that you’d normally leave for marinating hours.
+If you forget to plan ahead you can still cook that flank steak that you’d normally leave marinating for hours.

 Pros